Strana.ua

 Strana.ua is a Ukrainian online newspaper launched on 16 February 2016.
 It was founded by journalist Igor Guzhva, and is one of the most popular Ukrainian online media, being one of the top 5 most visited online newspapers in Ukraine.

-The site is publishes daily news in two languages: Russian and Ukrainian, and includes articles with analytics on current events in Ukraine and the world via investigations and reports.
+The site publishes daily news in two languages: Russian and Ukrainian, and includes articles with analytics on current events in Ukraine and the world via investigations and reports.

 In August 2021, the newspaper's website was blocked in Ukraine by the decision of the National Security and Defence Council of Ukraine; since then, the edition in Ukraine has been working through website mirrors, as well as developing its YouTube and Telegram channels.

 In 2022, following Russian invasion of Ukraine, the website was blocked in the Russian Federation by a decision of Roskomnadzor.

 History

 On 16 February 2016, journalist Igor Guzhva announced the launch of Strana.ua online publication, of which he became editor in chief.
 Igor Guzhva described himself as the sole investor.